sngular/scs-multiapi-plugin/README.md

 1. The first one is to configure only the YML file.
 This is made using the **filePath** parameter, that expects to receive the path to the file.
-Using the plugin in this way, you can't configure the model package or the api package in the pom file, neither other options, so they will be configured as its explained in [apiPackage](#how-is-apipackage-set) and [modelPackage](#how-is-modelpackage-set) sections.
+Using the plugin in this way, you can't configure the model package or the api package in the pom file, neither another option, so they will be configured as it's explained in [apiPackage](#how-is-apipackage-set) and [modelPackage](#how-is-modelpackage-set) sections.
-   This way it's limited to the usage of Consumer and Supplier methods.
+   This way, it's limited to the usage of Consumer and Supplier methods.

     ```xml
     <specFile>